Iispar/reviews-backend/README.md

 **!!
 For a detailed look at the whole project and also this backend please refer to the document in the frontend that was created for the college course. !!**

 This project is the backend for the reviews application.
-Its purpose is to receive calls from the frontend and act accordingly to the calls and also communicate with the API and database.
+Its purpose is to receive calls from the frontend, act according to the calls, and communicate with the API and database.
 It is a Spring Boot application written in Java with Maven.
 The database is a MySQL database that is hosted in AWS.
 The application takes all addition, update and deletion calls to entities from the frontend and also has a few unique get calls to receive whole pages cleaner.
 It applies all business logic and creates entities to be able to communicate them to the database.

-It has unit tests that cover 100% of the methods and also integration tests for all the API endpoints.
+It has unit tests that cover 100% of the methods and integration tests for all the API endpoints.
 Testing is done solely with JUnit and Spring MVC Test framework.
 <br />

 This is deployed on Render.com